wearedevx/keystone/docs/README.md

 $ ks remove blockstack_id
 ```

 The member won't get updates anymore.
-A good practice is to change all your sensitive information like API tokens as this member could have saved them locally.
+A good practice is to change all your sensitive information, such as API tokens, as this member could have saved them locally.

 ## Manage different environments

-You can see an environment as a place where you store your files.
+You can think of an environment as a place where you store your files.
 Each environment has its own members and files.
 This allows you to seperate responsabilities.
 Production secrets could be managed and readable only by your devOps team for example.

 You can create as many environments as you like.
 When you initialize a project, a "default" environment is created.